Saturday, 31 March 2018

-“If we get a property that's within that range, that dollar amount that they've been pre-approved for, then we just need the contract to go ahead and continue on with the loan application."
+“If we get a property that's within that range, that dollar amount that they've been pre-approved for, then we just need the contract to go ahead and continue on with the loan application," says Fernandez.

 However, one recent study showed that in some circumstances, renting was more advantageous than buying.
 In some cities like Dallas-Forth Worth and Indianapolis, it's an easy decision to buy over rent if you can afford it.
 BBVA Compass has a calculator that can help you figure out your unique circumstances.
 Of course, the best way to wrestle with this question is to get the help of a financial planner.

 “With every one of these programs, anything over 80 percent loan to value, typically requires mortgage insurance.
-That's where things get tricky," Lovell says.
+That's where things get tricky," he says.
 "If you're going to put down 3.5 percent, you're going to be paying 16.5 percent in mortgage insurance.
 That can actually become expensive for somebody."

-The best thing to do is to go over the options with your lender and real estate agent to make sure you're taking the best approach to your down payment.
+BBVA Compass has a down payment calculator to help you determine the best course.The best thing to do is to go over the options with your lender and real estate agent to make sure you're taking the best approach to your down payment.

+For most people, this isn't even an option.
+However, if you think it's something you can afford to do, ask a financial planner about what makes the most sense for you.
 Conventional financial wisdom says that if you have to make a choice between paying more on your mortgage, or putting more in your retirement account, you should add to your retirement savings.
 But even paying one extra mortgage payment per year can help cut down the interest, and you'll pay off your home sooner.

 A lender can't charge an application fee, but most will charge a fee for the property appraisal and credit report, which can be around $400-$600, upon the customer's acceptance of the terms of the loan.
-In some cases of customer hardship, that can be wrapped into the loan, Lovell says, but beware that you'll pay interest on that, too.
+In some cases of customer hardship, that can be wrapped into the loan, Fernandez says, but understand that you'll pay interest on that, too.

 It may be better to do your research and truly understand the full costs of what you're getting into, rather than trying to negotiate after you've already agreed to something.

-Lovell says that other fees—document prep, title services and inspections—are typically not negotiated because they need to be the same for each customer.
+Fernandez says that other fees—document prep, title services and inspections—are typically not negotiated because they need to be the same for each customer.
 However, the smaller the loan, the smaller those fees usually are.